EDUCATING AND INSPIRING THROUGH THE POWER OF MUSIC

 Who We Serve

-MeMA-Music works with youth, young adults, and adults across Chicago through partnerships with schools, after-school programs, and community organizations.
+MeMA-Music works with youth, young adults, and adults across Chicago through active partnerships with schools, after-school programs, and community organizations.

-Real-Life Learning
+Real-Life Learning Connections

-Creativity & Youth Voices
+Creativity & Personal Voice

 Under her leadership, MeMA-Music has spent more than a decade partnering with schools and community organizations across Chicago to bring music-based learning to youth and young adults.